NEONScience/NEON-Data-Skills/_posts/2014-10-27-1_lidar_derived-data-products.md

 Woo hoo!
 We've now successfully created a canopy height model using basic raster math - in R!
 We can bring the chm.tiff file into QGIS (or any GIS) and look at it.

 ##Part 2.
-The Omni-present Question -- How does our CHM data compare to field measured tree heights?
+How does our CHM data compare to field measured tree heights?

 So now we have a canopy height model. however, how does that dataset compare to our laboriously collected, field measured height data?
 Let's see.